 To use Amazon Web Services (AWS) to run Toil or to just use S3 to host the files during the computation of a workflow, first set up and configure an account with AWS:

 - 1. If necessary, create and activate an AWS account - 2.
-Only needed once, but AWS requires that users "subscribe" to use the Container Linux by CoreOS AMI.
-You will encounter errors if this is not done. - 3.
 Next, generate a key pair for AWS with the command (do NOT generate your key pair with the Amazon browser):

 '''

 $ ssh-keygen -t rsa

 '''